William Christian Bullitt Jr.: Campaign against Sumner Welles

 In September 1940, a drunken Welles propositioned two male railroad porters.
 Bullitt learned of the incident through Moore, who, at his death, passed affidavits to Bullitt that were sworn by the porters who had been propositioned.
 Bullitt used that information to campaign for Welles's resignation.
 Roosevelt long resisted taking any action against Welles.
 Elliott Roosevelt later wrote that his father believed that Bullitt had bribed the porters to make overtures to Welles to entrap him.
-Bullitt was normally tolerant of homosexuality, but he chose to make an issue of the incident with the porters as a way to destroy the career of Welles, a man he greatly hated and whose job he had long desired.
+Bullitt was normally tolerant of homosexuality and his private secretary, Carmel Offie was more or less openly gay, but he chose to make an issue of the incident with the porters as a way to destroy the career of Welles, a man he greatly hated and whose job he had long desired.
+On April 23, 1941, Bullitt confronted Roosevelt with his evidence, but Roosevelt refused to yield to Bullitt's demands and dismissed him from any further significant duties with the State Department.
+Bullitt argued to Roosevelt that the "unfortunate weakness" of Welles for black men made him open to blackmail.
+At one point, Roosevelt suggested to Hull that Bullitt should be appointed ambassador to Liberia, one of the worst postings in the Foreign Service.